Time Card Calculator guide

 The formula in plain language

 In plain language: Each day is calculated like a shift: end time minus start time minus unpaid break minutes.
 The weekly total adds every worked day.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer